Er-Bee/python-practice-projects/README.md

-# random
+# python

+Relatively small python projects I've made:

-created a password generator in python using the 'random' function as well as utf-8.
+1) password generator: using the 'random' function as well as utf-8.